Len Blavatnik: Career

+Natural resources sector

+After the collapse of the Soviet Union, Blavatnik used Access Industries to buy up former state assets in Russia that were privatized by the government, particularly accumulating shares in aluminum smelters to make his wealth.

-One of his investments, Sual, later became part of United Company Rusal, the world's largest aluminium producer.
+One of his investments, Sual, invested in regional electricity generating stations, which it used to supply power to its energy-intensive aluminum businesses.
+Sual later became part of United Company Rusal, the world's largest aluminum producer.
 Blavatnik was a board member of Rusal from 2007 to 2016.

-The company also invested in regional electricity generating stations, which they used to supply power to their energy-intensive aluminium businesses.
-In a 2002 interview, Blavatnik told Bloomberg he was even considering creating his own railways.
-He and a friend from university, Viktor Vekselberg, formed the Renova investment vehicle.

-Blavatnik and Vekselberg initially obtained a stake in the Irkutsk Aluminum Plant.
-They accumulated smelters and plants until their company Sual had become the second-largest aluminum firm in Russia.
-In 1996, they obtained a coal mine in Kazakhstan.

-In 1997, Blavatnik Access Industries united with Viktor Vekselberg's Renova Corp and Mikhail Fridman's Alfa Group, to form a company AAR (Alfa, Access, Renova).
-Blavatnik’s key role within the group was to act as a connection to western businesses such as British Petroleum.
-Fridman, who was highly politically connected, had been a member of Boris Yeltsin’s inner circle in the mid 1990s.
+In 1997, Blavatnik Access Industries united with Viktor Vekselberg's Renova Group and Mikhail Fridman's Alfa Group, to form the company AAR (Alfa, Access, Renova).
+Blavatnik's key role within AAR was to act as a connection to western businesses such as BP.

-The first order of business for AAR was to buy 40 per cent of a struggling oil producer Tyumen Oil (TNK) for $800 million.
-TNK was one of few remaining state-owned oil companies.
-Tyumen Oil was auctioned off with criteria that exactly matched AAR.
-AAR far outbid its competitors but did not end up buying the agreed sum.
-AAR reportedly paid just a quarter of the sum.
-TNK then went on an acquisition spree, alighting on the oil company Sidanco, which was part-owned by the U.K. oil giant, British Petroleum.
-In 1999, TNK acquired Sidanco's best assets via bankruptcy proceedings.
+AAR bought 40% of struggling oil producer Tyumen Oil (TNK), one of few remaining state-owned oil companies, for $800 million.
+AAR outbid its competitors but reportedly paid just a quarter of the agreed sum.
+TNK began a series of acquisitions, focusing on the oil company Sidanko, which was part-owned by BP.
+In 1999, TNK acquired Sidanko's best assets via bankruptcy proceedings.

-BP later sued TNK in the New York courts, claiming that the Sidanco assets were acquired illegally.
-The 1999 lawsuit was resolved in 2003 when British Petroleum acquired TNK, for $8 billion, forming TNK-BP, one of the largest oil companies in Russia.
-The deal, labelled in the press as "Russia's deal of the decade" gave BP unprecedented access to vital Russian oil and gas.
-It was the first time that a foreign company was in control of a major producer in Russia's energy heartland.
-The deal also made Len Blavatnik, Mikhail Fridman, German Khan and Viktor Vekselberg, who controlled half of TNK-BP, billions of dollars.
+BP later sued TNK in New York courts, claiming that the Sidanko assets were acquired illegally.
+The 1999 lawsuit was resolved in 2003 when BP acquired TNK for $8 billion, forming TNK-BP, one of the largest oil companies in Russia.
+The deal gave BP unprecedented access to vital Russian oil and gas.
+The deal also made Blavatnik, Mikhail Fridman, German Khan and Viktor Vekselberg, who controlled half of TNK-BP, billions of dollars.
+At the time of the purchase, Blavatnik, a U.S. citizen, was living in New York.